EstebanGarciaG/ISARIC_CORE_CRF_test/ICC 1/ICC 1.0.0/README.md

 # ISARIC Computationally Driven CRF Generation

-Case Report Forms (CRF) are essential tools used in clinical research to collect and record data about individual study patients.
-These standardized templates are pivotal in capturing information related to various aspects of a clinical trial or research study, including demographics, medical history, lab results, vital signs, adverse events, treatment interventions, and more.

-ISARIC, a global network, is committed to utilizing CRFs in response to various outbreaks, allowing for customization to meet specific needs and requirements of individual countries, institutions, or research settings.
+Case Report Forms (CRF) are indispensable in clinical research for collecting and recording data about individual study patients, encompassing demographics, medical history, lab results, vital signs, and more.
+ISARIC Computationally Driven CRF Generation software, allows CRF customization to suit specific needs and requirements of various countries, institutions, or research settings.
+Such customization enables alignment with specific diseases, standard operating procedures, and country idiosyncrasies, enhancing data collection and streamlining workflows.

 ## Table of Contents